grannycart/by-sound-alone_source/beta-manuscript/2_Chapter.md

 Chips looked up from her work again when she heard this.

-"Do we have the battery life left for that?" asked Percy
+"Do we have the battery left for that?" asked Percy

 "Ten minutes at a creep speed maybe?
 I believe we can just manage it.
 I am more worried about whether we have enough fine control over the buoyancy to lower the boat just a few meters like that."

 "But if we can run at sail-up depth, we'll also be also be a much harder to spot target as we head for the depot."

-"Ah fuck ya both, ya weeping cunts!"
+"Ah fuck ya both, ya leaking assholes!"
 Chips interrupted from where she was standing in the water.
 "Yer determined to fuckin' sink us!
 Are ya forgetting the high-pressure system is fucking depleted?
 I doubt there's enough fuckin' pressure left for a full blow if something goes wrong.
 Fuck -- there's probably also not enough fuckin' power in the batteries to bring us back to the surface with the fuckin' low-pressure system!
 We'll be lucky to fuckin be leapin' out the top of the sail as it lowers away under us heading for the fuckin' bottom!"

-Captain Percy just stared down into her coffee cup.
+Captain Percy just stared at Chips, her mouth in a hard line.

 "I agree, Chips," said Hemi, "it is dangerous.
 But so is running slow with engines blaring full-up on the surface if we manage to get the _Gnat_ attached.
 We would be a big fat radar _and_ sonar target.
 We need the advantage lowering the boat down will give us."

 "Aye well, yer both fuckin' suicidal, and murder-fucking-cidal -- since yer trying to drag me down against my will.
 To lower the boat you gotta open the main fuckin' ballast valves, of course.
 What the fuck happens if they don't fuckin' close again though, eh?
 Then we are just letting all the fucking buoyancy out of the boat with no way to put it back."

-"There is no reason to think the valves will not close."
-Said Hemi.
+"There is no reason to think the valves will not close," Hemi said.

 "And you, Chips, will go double-check those devices our lives depend on before we try this operation," said Percy, her eyes grinding away at Chips.

 "The fuckin' problem," said Chips, furious and exasperated, "is there's no fucking back-up plan -- no fail-safe, no redundancy.
 The boat works perfect like, or we all fuckin' die.
 Submarinin' is just too fuckin' dangerous for no backup-system."

-"We are not disputing that Chips.
-But sinking is only one of the risks we face right now," said Hemi, as calm as always.
-"Go check the ballast tank valves -- make sure you are confident they will work they way they are supposed to.
-When you are happy with them Chips, let me know, and we will put the top deck underwater."
+"We are not disputing that Chips," said Hemi, as calm as always, "but sinking is only one of the risks we face right now.
+Go check the ballast tank valves -- make sure you are confident they will work the way they are supposed to.
+When you are satisfied they will work, let me know, and we will put the top deck underwater."

+[//]: # (----- EDITED TO HERE -----)

 [//]: # (----- invisible character break)